 It seems that there really aren’t very many disadvantages of preschool unless you have concerns that your child is just not ready for separation or stimulation.
-Under these circumstances, it is a good idea to address the best way to help your child progress past those with a qualified professional.
+Under these circumstances, it is a good idea to address those concerns.
+The best way to help your child progress past those difficulties may be with a watchful eye and a qualified professional.

 The largest disadvantage of preschool that I can see is that it may cost money in area if there is no public program.
 Be sure to inquire about the options that exist for preschool because even in areas without preschool available for all children, there is often still public preschool for those that meet certain conditions such as income or special need markers.